hblyx/DSC180_Project2/results.md

 ## Twitch

-Models’ performances on the Twitch dataset:
+Models’ performance on the Twitch dataset:

 | Model         | Accuracy         |
 |------------------|------------------|